Root canal treatment is a procedure where infected contents in nerve chambers are removed and the chamber is filled to prevent reinfection.

 - Re-infection of root canals: In some instances, infection near the tip of the root will start to flare up.
 This may reinfect the tooth.
 In these cases, the treatment may need re-doing.
 In rare cases, patients will need a small surgery to remove the infection underneath the tip of the root in the bone.

-- Crack extending to the root of the tooth: If this happens we will need to take it out or extract it.
+- Crack extending to the root of the tooth: If this happens, we will need to pull the tooth out or extract it.

 If you would like to know more information, please contact our dentist at Bendigo Dental on 5442 2012.